-We extend the parallel composition operator || to timed systems in the following manner:
+We extend the parallel composition operator \parallel to timed systems in the following manner:

-extension of \vdash We assume that the operator \vdash can be extended componentwise on the set B of timed actions b of the form (a,g,d,f) where $a \in A$, in such a manner that (B,\vdash) is a commutative semi-group with a distinguished absorbing element \bot .
-We take $(\bot,g,d,f)=\bot$ for any g,d, and f.
+extension of \vdash We assume that the operator \vdash can be extended componentwise on the set B of timed actions b of the form (a, g, d, f) where $a \in A$, in such a manner that (B, \Vdash) is a commutative semi-group with a distinguished absorbing element \bot .
+We take $(\bot, g, d, f) = \bot$ for any g, d, and f.
+As ambiguity is resolved by the context, for sake of simplicity, we overload extension of the priority order If \prec is a priority order on A we suppose that it is preserved by \mid extension of \parallel The parallel composition operator \parallel for timed systems is defined by extending the expansion rule (α) to timed terms, where b_i is the timed action associated with a_i .

-As ambiguity is resolved by the context, for sake of simplicity, we overload the notation for \bot and \bot .
+As ambiguity is resolved by the context, for sake of simplicity, we overload the notation for | and \perp .